Kirk Lozada, MD, Facial Plastic Surgery

 Find Harmony and Balance with the Benefits of Revision Rhinoplasty

-Revision rhinoplasty is not just a second chance at achieving your desired nose shape; it’s a powerful step towards self-confidence and renewed beauty.
+Revision rhinoplasty may be performed for: second chance at achieving your desired nose shape; it’s a powerful step towards self-confidence and renewed beauty.
 By addressing previous surgical concerns, it promises a harmonized facial symmetry and enhanced aesthetics, offering myriad benefits to those who choose this transformative procedure.

 1